splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 ## Next Steps

 A good way to start with SC4SNMP polling is to follow the [Step by Step guide for polling](../configuration/step-by-step-poll.md).
-Advanced configuration of polling is available in [Poller configuration](../configuration/poller-configuration.md) section SNMP data format is explained in [SNMP data format](../configuration/snmp-data-format.md) section.
+Advanced configuration of polling is available in [Poller configuration](../configuration/poller-configuration.md) section.
+SNMP data format is explained in [SNMP data format](../configuration/snmp-data-format.md) section.

 For advanced trap configuration, check the [Traps configuration](../configuration/trap-configuration.md) section.